bitquant/cloudflare-workers-kv/README.md

     // Write to the KV store
     await kv.put('test-kv-key', 'test-key-value');

+    // Write to the KV store with an expiration await kv.put('test-kv-key-exp', 'test-key-value', { expirationTtl: 60 });

     // Read from the KV store
     var data = await kv.get('test-kv-key');